telerik/kendo-ui-core/docs/backwards-compatibility/2016/2016-backward-compatibility.md

 #### Breaking Changes

-* **DropDownList/ComboBox/MultiSelect**: The widget will not update the OPTION [`selected`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option#attr-selected) attribute in order to keep the [`defaultSelected`](https://developer.mozilla.org/en/docs/Web/API/HTMLOptionElement#Properties) property behavior.
-More details can be found in this [Github issue](https://github.com/telerik/kendo-ui-core/issues/1660).
+* **DropDownList/ComboBox/MultiSelect**: The widget will not update the OPTION [`selected`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option#attr-selected) attribute to keep the behavior of the  [`defaultSelected`](https://developer.mozilla.org/en/docs/Web/API/HTMLOptionElement#Properties) property.
+For more information, refer to this [Github issue](https://github.com/telerik/kendo-ui-core/issues/1660).

 * **MultiSelect**: The widget with a 'single' tag mode will deselect all selected items on BACKSPACE/DELETE keyboard press.
 The previous behavior cannot be reverted.